wsummerhill/C2_RedTeam_CheatSheets/SliverC2/README.md

 # Sliver C2 Cheat Sheet

-# Note: Work in Progress!!

 ## Setup

 Sliver client and server can both be downloaded from public [GitHub releases](https://github.com/BishopFox/sliver/releases/), or it can manually be compiled.

 ### Sliver Server

-The Sliver server can be installed running in "Daemon mode" using the [Linux Install Script](https://github.com/BishopFox/sliver/wiki/Linux-Install-Script).
+The Sliver server can be installed running in "Daemon mode" using the [Linux Install Script](https://sliver.sh/docs?name=Linux+Install+Script).
 Use a quick Bash script below to help with setting up requirements and installing/running the Sliver server:
 ```
 #!/bin/bash